andrew/ultimate-awesome/README.md

 - [osx-security-awesome](https://github.com/kai5263499/osx-security-awesome) - A collection of macOS and iOS security resources.
 - [Awesome-Speech-Enhancement](https://github.com/nanahou/Awesome-Speech-Enhancement) - A tutorial for Speech Enhancement researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for speech enhancement and make them universally accessible and useful.
 - [awesome-qa](https://github.com/seriousran/awesome-qa) - 😎 A curated list of the Question Answering (QA).
+- [awesome-log-analysis](https://github.com/logpai/awesome-log-analysis) - A list of awesome research on log analysis, anomaly detection, fault localization, and AIOps.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
+- [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
+Automatically updated.
 - [learn-ruby](https://github.com/fpsvogel/learn-ruby) - Learning resources for Ruby, Rails, and related skills.
 - [Awesome-LLMs-Evaluation-Papers](https://github.com/tjunlp-lab/Awesome-LLMs-Evaluation-Papers) - The papers are organized according to our survey: Evaluating Large Language Models: A Comprehensive Survey.
 - [awesome-scene-understanding](https://github.com/bertjiazheng/awesome-scene-understanding) - 😎 A list of awesome scene understanding papers.
 - [awesome-python-decorator](https://github.com/lord63/awesome-python-decorator) - A curated list of awesome python decorator resources.
-- [awesome-go-with-stars](https://github.com/amanbolat/awesome-go-with-stars) - Awesome-go list with stars.
-Automatically updated.
 - [awesome-sass](https://github.com/KittyGiraudel/awesome-sass) - A curated list of awesome Sass.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
 - [awesome-design-systems](https://github.com/klaufel/awesome-design-systems) - 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.